-When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis based on the Group's historical experience and informed credit assessment as well as forward-looking information.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis based on the Company's historical experience and informed credit assessment as well as forward-looking information.

-Lifetime ECL are the ECL that result from all possible default events over the expected life of a financial instrument.
+Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument.

-12-month ECL are the portion of ECL that result from default events that are possible within the 12 months after the reporting date (or a shorter period if the expected life of the instrument is less than 12 months).
+12-month ECLs are the portion of ECLs that result from default events that are possible within the 12 months after the reporting date (or a shorter period if the expected life of the instrument is less than 12 months).

-The maximum period considered when estimating ECL is the maximum contractual period over which the Group is exposed to credit risk.
+The maximum period considered when estimating ECLs is the maximum contractual period over which the Company is exposed to credit risk.

-ECL are a probability-weighted estimate of credit losses.
-Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Group in accordance with the contract and the cash flows that the Group expects to receive).
-ECL are discounted at the effective interest rate of the financial asset.
+ECLs are a probability-weighted estimate of credit losses.
+Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Company in accordance with the contract and the cash flows that the Company expects to receive).
+ECLs are discounted at the effective interest rate of the financial asset.

-At each reporting date, the Group assesses whether financial assets carried at amortized cost are credit-impaired.
-A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
-Evidence that a financial asset is credit-impaired includes the following observable data:
+At each reporting date, the Company assesses whether financial assets carried at amortized cost have occurred.
+Evidence that a financial assets is credit-impaired includes the following observable data:

-- · Significant financial difficulty of the borrower or issuer; - · A breach of contract such as a default or being more than 120 days past due;
+- · significant financial difficulty of the borrower or issuer; - · a breach of contract such as a default or being more than 120 days past due; - the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider;

-- the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider; - it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.
+- · it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.